fusioncharts/dev_centre_docs/chart-guide/standard-charts/combination-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/rjy87gfy/) to edit the single y combination chart in 2D.

-## 2D dual y-axis combination chart
+## 2D Dual Y-axis Combination Chart

 Now, let's create a dual y-axis combination chart in 2D.
 For this, change the value of the `type` attribute from `mscombi2d` to `mscombidy2d`.